ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

 Or when developers explicitly use //NULL// to skip certain parameters, e.g. //$additional_headers// in //mail()//.

-Currently this only affects those using PHP 8.1 with //E_DEPRECATED//, but it implies everyone will need to modify their code in the future.
+Currently this only affects those using PHP 8.1 with //E_DEPRECATED//, but it implies everyone will need to modify their code in the future - presumably this will be a **fatal error** in PHP 9.0, with a //TypeError// exception?

-It also applies to those developers not using //strict_types=1//.
+This also applies to those developers not using //strict_types=1//, which is excessive.

 And while the individual changes are easy - there are many of them, they are difficult to find, and often pointless (e.g. //urlencode(strval($name))//).